Low Operating Standards Causes High Retail Defection

 In particular, women control 60% of personal wealth in the US and account for 85% of all consumer purchases but are much less tolerant of a mess.
 In fact, a majority of women say messiness would keep them from returning to a store.

-The impacts are catastrophic to the bottom line:
+The impact to the company from customer attrition are catastrophic – especially to the bottom line:

 - 64% have walked out of a store because of the physical appearance or disorganization.